 What is ShimmerCat QS?

-Embedded in the ShimmerCat Accelerator distribution, it connects to ShimmerCat's cloud analysis service to download site-specific optimization rules.
-The rules cover automatic HTTP/2 Push, bot protection, image prioritization and image optimization.
+When embedded in the ShimmerCat Accelerator distribution (we just call it "sc_pack"), it connects to our SaaS service to download site-specific optimization rules covering automatic HTTP/2 Push, bot protection, image prioritization and image optimization.

-ShimmerCat QS is a well-integrated, mostly monolitic program written in Haskell
+ShimmerCat QS is a well-integrated, mostly monolithic program written in Haskell

 with two user-facing running modes: